RetroPie/RetroPie-Docs/docs/KODI.md

 ## Kodi as its own system instead of in ports

-The first method here is a cleaner method that wont mess with the RetroPie setup script updates (note that in the future you will have to manually update the es_systems.cfg in .emulationstation as they arent overwritten on updates from RetroPie).
-Once you've installed kodi from the experimental menu of the setup script, Drop into a terminal with f4 or access the pi over [SSH](https://github.com/retropie/retropie-setup/wiki/ssh)
+The first method here is a cleaner method that wont mess with the RetroPie setup script updates (note that in the future you will have to manually update the es_systems.cfg in .emulationstation as they aren't overwritten on updates from RetroPie).
+Once you've installed Kodi from the experimental menu of the setup script, Drop into a terminal with f4 or access the pi over [SSH](https://github.com/retropie/retropie-setup/wiki/ssh)

-create an es_systems.cfg file so that kodi will show up in emulationstation
+create an es_systems.cfg file so that Kodi will show up in emulationstation

 ```
 sudo cp /etc/emulationstation/es_systems.cfg /home/pi/.emulationstation/es_systems.cfg